dennislee928/dennis-s-note-vault/ietls sprint/task 2 modified.md

 > In many big cities, the cost of housing has risen so high that many people can no longer afford to buy or even rent a suitable home.
 > **What problems does this create, and what solutions could be proposed?**

 It has long been discussed that price of houses has reached a peak that is so expensive that many people cannot purchase or even rent one.
+Indeed , there are rea